LXanii/GD-Optimizer/README.md

 This program automatically sets Geometry Dash to High Priority, and Discord to Low Priority.
 As more optimizes are found, they will be added so make sure to keep up to date, will post updates on Twitter as well.

-OPEN THIS PROGRAM ONLY AFTER OPENING GD AND DISCORD.
+OPEN THIS PROGRAM ONLY AFTER OPENING GD.

 "main.py" is the source code for the executable.
 "GD_Optimizer.exe" should work for everyone without the requirement of Python.